Gluttony is a Sin, but Not on Thanksgiving

 The November holiday is, after all, about expressing gratitude, building family memories and celebrating the Earth’s bounty.
 The annual occasion promotes taste, togetherness and joy.

-It’s the other 364 days of the year — like Black Friday — we should be worried about, said Mary Louise Bringle, professor of philosophy and religion at Brevard College in North Carolina.
+It’s the other 364 days of the year — like Black— we should be worried about, said Mary Louise Bringle, professor of philosophy and religion at Brevard College in North Carolina.

 “Sitting around the table at a feast is not a gluttonous act,” Bringle said.
 “Sitting in front of the television gobbling potato chips is.”

 Gluttony as sin is a centuries-old concept, said the professor, author of “The God of Thinness: Gluttony and Other Weighty Matters,” but applies even more today.